Adopting From Burundi

 Estimated Wait Times for a Referral

-We expect most famillies to receive a referral 12-18 months after the date their dossier is submitted to the Central Authority.
+We expect most families to receive a referral 12-18 months after the date their dossier is submitted to the Central Authority.

 Travel Requirements and Experience